Stephen-Seo/SimpleArchiver/file_format.md

    concatenated with each other.
 If using de/compressor, this section is the previously mentioned files concatenated and compressed into a single blob of data.

-...
+    - Note that file format version 5 introduced adding a two-byte suffix to every chunk's data ('S' and 'A'; 0x53 and 0x41).

+The changes from verion 5 to version 6 (this version) is that a section is added to keep track of every directory (whether it be leaf directories or non-empty ones) and there is also the additional 2-byte bit-flag added before the chunk size.
+Also, the empty directory list at the end of the file spec. is removed because the directory entries added a the beginning of the spec. obsoletes it.

-The difference is the additional 2-byte bit-flag added before the chunk size.
-A new bit is designated as an indicator that the chunk may or may not be compressed.
+The new bit prior to chunk size is designated as an indicator that the chunk may or may not be compressed.
 If compression is not used, then it is ignored and the data is known to be uncompressed.
 Previous file formats cannot be assigned a bit for this feature because the previous implementations of prior file formats do not know to check for this.

 This additional bit for indicating un/compressed chunks is made for the case that all files in the chunk match some criteria to prevent it from being